Janet Hergt: Career and impact

 Following her move to the University of Melbourne in 1994, Hergt's contributions have involved a wide range of international collaborators and graduate students, and have included investigations of continental flood basalts, arc magmas, granite formation, ore deposits, the origin of kimberlites and processes preserved in mantle xenoliths.
 Hergt has also made important contributions in establishing innovative laboratory protocols and has supported the development of Iolite data visualisation software since its inception.
 Most recently, her work has extended to applications of geochemistry in the biosciences and archaeological science.

-Hergt has held a variety of senior leadership roles at the University of Melbourne, including Deputy Head of the School of Earth Sciences (2001-2004), Associate Dean-Academic Programs in the Faculty of Science (2001–2003), Head of the School of Earth Sciences (2005–2013), Deputy Dean of the Faculty of Science (2011–2013 & 2014–2017), Acting Dean of the Faculty of Science (2013–2014), Deputy Vice President then Vice President of Academic Board (2018–2019) and President of Academic Board (2020–current).
+Hergt has held a variety of senior leadership roles at the University of Melbourne, including Deputy Head of the School of Earth Sciences (2001–2004), Associate Dean-Academic Programs in the Faculty of Science (2001–2003), Head of the School of Earth Sciences (2005–2013), Deputy Dean of the Faculty of Science (2011–2013 and 2014–2017), Acting Dean of the Faculty of Science (2013–2014), Deputy Vice President then Vice President and finally President of Academic Board (2018–2020).
 Hergt became a Vincent Fairfax Fellow in 2018 and was recognised as a Redmond Barry Distinguished Professor in 2019.

-Hergt has served on a wide range of Advisory Boards, Senior Committees, Review Panels, and the Editorial Boards of several international journals (Chemical Geology 2008–2016, Geostandards and Geoanalytical Research 2000–2013; Journal of the Geological Society of London, 2002–2007).
+Hergt has served on a range of advisory boards, senior committees, review panels, and the editorial boards of several international journals (Chemical Geology 2008–2016; Geostandards and Geoanalytical Research 2000–2013; and the Journal of the Geological Society of London, 2002–2007).
 In 2021 the Geochemical Society (USA) and the European Association of Geochemistry awarded her the honorary title of Geochemistry Fellow for her contributions to the field of geochemistry.